Naliboki massacre: Background

 Before the 1939 German-Soviet invasion of Poland, Naliboki was part of eastern Poland's Stołpce County, Nowogródek Province.

 Following Operation Barbarossa, Germany's invasion of the Soviet Union, Soviet resistance forces operated in eastern Poland, behind German lines.
-Since the spring of 1942, the 125th "Stalin" unit operated in the Naliboki forest.
-Its first documented action was the destruction of a detachment of German police near Naliboki on June 9, 1942.
-In addition to them, two other Soviet partisan units operated in the Nalibok forest: the Nikitin's unit and the "Chkalov" unit.
-Local partisans were recruited from Red Army soldiers of all ethnicities who had been cut off by German encirclements, and from Ukrainians and pro-Soviet Belarusians.
+From the spring of 1942, the 125th "Stalin" unit operated in the Naliboki forest.
+Its first documented action was the destruction of a detachment of German police near Naliboki on 9 June 1942.
+Two other Soviet partisan units operated in the Nalibok forest: the Nikitin's unit and the "Chkalov" unit.
+Local partisans were recruited from Red Army soldiers of all ethnicities who had been cut off by German encirclements, from Ukrainians and pro-Soviet Belarusians.
 These troops had no contact with the Central Headquarters of the Partisan Movement (CSPD), limited their attacks on German units for lack of ammunition, and raided nearby villages for supplies.
 They forcibly took provisions from villagers, whom they treated as enemies.
 The murder of peasants by way of terrorizing them into giving up provisions began in 1943 when villages such as Kamień, Derewno, Borowikowszczyzna, Dziagwie, and Rodziewszczyzna were raided.
 Naliboki was among the raided villages.
 Consequently, in August 1942, by order of the Germans, the villagers formed a self-defense unit, and the village police station was opened.
 Both the local self-defense and police were infiltrated by the Home Army.

 In the spring of 1943, NKVD leaders were sent to Soviet partisans by CSPD, and the partisans were airdropped material.
 They were led by Vasily Chernyshov "Platon" who, equipped with a radio station, reached the Naliboki forest in April, where he took command of the entire partisan movement in the Baranovichi oblast.
 In May, there were more than 5,000 partisans under his command, divided into 36 divisions and 4 brigades, most of them operating in the Naliboki forest.

 In March and April 1943, the Soviet partisans arranged two meetings with the Polish self-defense leaders.
 During the talks, the Soviet partisans insisted that the Poles join them, but the Poles refused.
 However, an agreement was signed with the Poles, who were represented by Eugeniusz Klimowicz, concerning a truce and joint operations against robbers hiding in the forest.
 The Soviet partisans violated the truce and decided to attack Naliboki.